Robert Forster, Oscar-nominated actor for role in 'Jackie Brown,' dies at 78 after battle with cancer

 Forster cultivated an extensive credit list of over 100 appearances in feature films over his decades-long career.
 His latest, "El Camino: A Breaking Bad Movie," was released on Netflix on the same day of his passing.

-The actor is best known for his roles in the films "Medium Cool" and "Delta Force," as well as the reboot of the TV series "Twin Peaks."
+A native of Rochester, New York, Forster made his film debut in the 1967 John Huston film "Reflections in a Golden Eye," starred in the television series "Banyon" and in Haskell Wexler's "Medium Cool."
+The actor is also know for his roles in the film "Delta Force," as well as the reboot of the TV series "Twin Peaks."

+But it was Quentin Tarantino's 1997 film "Jackie Brown" that put him back on the map.
+He'd lose the supporting actor Oscar that year to Robin Williams for "Good Will Hunting."

 Forster is survived by four children, four grandchildren and his longtime partner.